MrZuberi/VioFlux-TurBiohacks-2025/README.md

-# VioFlux — Epigenetic Tuning Simulator (Violacein)
+# VioFlux: Epigenetic Tuning Simulator (Violacein)

 Interactive, self-contained web app that models epigenetic tuning on the **violacein** pathway (VioA–E).
 Built with React frontend and Python Flask backend, providing real-time simulation of gene expression modifications and their effects on biosynthetic yield.